EBI-LRG/lrg-website/about.md

 ### About the LRG collaboration

-In recognition of the need to create universally accepted reference standards for variant reporting, GEN2PHEN ([http://www.gen2phen.org](http://www.gen2phen.org)) sponsored a meeting in 2008 with key stakeholders, including EBI, NCBI, HGVS, LSDB curators and other members of the community.
+In recognition of the need to create universally accepted reference standards for variant reporting, GEN2PHEN ([http://www.gen2phen.org](http://www.gen2phen.org)) sponsored a meeting in 2008 with key stakeholders, including EMBL-EBI, NCBI, HGVS, LSDB curators and other members of the community.
 The goal of the meeting was to design a reference system that would address the shortcomings of existing systems, including confusion over versioning, and that would allow consistent and unambiguous reporting of variants in clinically relevant loci.
 The new system, founded on the RefSeqGene project, was named **Locus Reference Genomic (LRG)**.